fbpx

 Discussion and Corrective Measures

-Many lifters perform the bench press without formal instruction, increasing injury risk.
-Incorrect positioning, muscle activation, and lack of scapular retraction are common errors leading to pectoralis major ruptures.
+Lifters who train without formal instruction significantly increase their injury risk.
+Poor positioning, inadequate muscle activation, and lack of scapular retraction frequently contribute to pectoralis major ruptures.
 To mitigate these risks, individuals should:

-Post-injury, physical therapy is essential for recovery and reconditioning.
-Corrective exercises should focus on mobility, technique reinforcement, and strengthening weak areas.
+After injury, physical therapy is crucial for recovery and reconditioning Rehabilitation efforts should emphasize mobility, technique reinforcement, and strengthening weak areas to restore function and prevent future injuries.

 Corrective Exercise Prescription